Description

 MaxDuration:

-• During the last 3 years, the maximum days below previous high is 598 days, which is larger, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 710 days, which is greater, thus worse than the value of 488 days from the benchmark.

 AveDuration: